JacquesLucke/blender_vscode/README.md

 * Which addon template should be used?
 * Where should the addon be created?
 This should be an empty folder, preferably without spaces or special characters in the name.
 * What is the name of the addon?
-* What is you name?
+* What is your name?

 ### How can I use the extension with my existing addon?